How to Make a Low Budget Movie or Short Film

 When you’re young you believe you are indestructible, and that’s fine.

-Go fight the demon!
-But before you do, let me just pull back the curtain to give you a sneak peak at him.
+But, before you do, let me just pull back the curtain to give you a sneak peak at him.

 • Inflation

-• Failure of gear or maintenance
+• Failure of gear or its maintenance

 • Per diems